 As explained in the article, you could use Firefox VPN add-ons, but they are not the safest approach.
-Instead, I recommend you install a VPN client app (a paid one, for the reasons explained above) and keep your entire device secured and protected.
+Instead, I recommend installing a VPN client app (a paid one, for the reasons explained above) and keeping your entire device secured and protected.

 Please keep in mind that:

 - A VPN addon is not using a VPN, but the proxy technology;